raghavjajodia/Category_classif_Images/README.md

 # Category_classif_Images
 Built a web app in Flask for generic category classification from images.
+This repository has code to train VGG16 CNN classification model using Transfer learning and Fine Tuning This repository also has code to deploy this trained model on web service and exposes endpoints to call this webservice for category prediction

 ## Assumptions
 - Code is generic for n number of categories